Franklin BSP Realty Trust, Inc. (FBRT) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., March 13, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Franklin BSP Realty Trust, Inc. ("FBRT" or the "Company") (NYSE: FBRT).
+LOS ANGELES, March 19, 2026 /PRNewswire/ -- Glancy Prongay Wolke & Rotter LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Franklin BSP Realty Trust, Inc. ("FBRT" or the "Company") (NYSE: FBRT).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN FRANKLIN BSP REALTY TRUST, INC. (FBRT), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE APRIL 27, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR FBRT INVESTMENTS, CLICK HERE BEFORE APRIL 27, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?